 - The PROVISION of support, advice and training for lay and ordained people that will ensure people are clear and confident about their roles and responsibilities in safeguarding and promoting the welfare of children and adults who may be vulnerable.

-of this safeguarding policy is to ensure procedures are in place and people are clear about roles and responsibilities for children and vulnerable adults in our care and using our premises.
+The purpose of this safeguarding policy is to ensure procedures are in place and people are clear about roles and responsibilities for children and vulnerable adults in our care and using our premises.
 It is to be read in conjunction with the Safeguarding Policy, Procedures and Guidance for the Methodist Church (2017).

 - Ensure all churches have appropriate and up-to-date safeguarding policies in place.